 You should be able to recover compensation for vehicle accident injuries, even if they are delayed.
 However, insurance carriers are going to put up more of a fight when it comes to paying for these delayed injuries.
 In fact, it is very likely that the insurance carrier will try to say that delayed injuries either are not real or that they did not occur as a result of the collision.

-A skilled vehicle accident attorney in Illinois will get involved as soon as possible and work diligently to recover compensation for all of your injuries.
+A skilled car accident attorney in Illinois will get involved as soon as possible and work diligently to recover compensation for all of your injuries.
 They will ensure that you are evaluated by a trusted medical professional who can examine all injuries caused by a vehicle accident, including any delayed injuries.

 Car accident victims and their attorneys need to gather as much evidence as possible that can help prove what happened and that the delayed injuries were caused by the vehicle accident.
 This can include evidence gathered at the scene of the crash and after the incident occurs, such as photographs of vehicle damage, traffic and weather conditions, debris and skid marks, and more.
 This will also include keeping all medical records and bills that come in after or crash.
 Additionally, it is crucial to keep track of any lost income that occurs as a result of the injury and not being able to work during the recovery time frame